castillo-io/angular-breakpoint/README.md

 ### Configuring custom breakpoints

-You can set custom breakpoints via `$breakpointProvider` during the `config` phase of your app .
+You can set custom breakpoints via `$breakpointProvider` during the `config` phase of your app.

 ``` js
 myApp.config(function($breakpointProvider) {